PaulHBartley/Smartsheet_Attachments_Upload/README.md

 - The filename of the .mp3 must be an exact match with the ID#* in the designated row's "ItemID" column cell (*not to be confused with the Smartsheet API `rowID` assigned to each row).
 - An .mp3 file will only be uploaded if its designated row does not already have an .mp3 attachment.
-- The "ItemID" ID# for the row and the filename of the .mp3 must be a unique match with no duplicates contained elsewhere in the sheet.
+- The "ItemID" ID# for the row and the filename of the .mp3 must be a unique match with no duplicates hiding elsewhere in the sheet.

 If no match is found between an .mp3 filename and an ID# for a row, then the .mp3 file is assumed to be mislabeled and will not be uploaded.